MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 ## Bibliography for beginners

+If you are a quantum enthusiast and want to go the extra mile, the following books  will help you to learn more about quantum physics, computer science and linear albegra.

 ### Quantum Computing

 + Nielsen, M. A. & Chuang, I. L. (2010).
 Quantum Computation and Quantum Information.
 Quantum Computation and Quantum Information, UK: Cambridge University Press, 2010.
 + Kaye, P., Laﬂamme, R., & Mosca, M. (2007).
 An introduction to quantum computing.
 Oxford University Press.
 + Rieﬀel, E. G., & Polak, W. H. (2011).
 Quantum computing: A gentle introduction.
 MIT Press.
-+ Sarah C. Kaiser and Christopher E. Granade (Manning Early Access Program began April 2019  Publication in Fall 2020).
++ Sarah C. Kaiser and Christopher E. Granade.
 [Learn Quantum Computing with Python and Q# - A hands-on approach](https://www.manning.com/books/learn-quantum-computing-with-python-and-q-sharp).

 ### Optimization